automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

   Creating journal (32768 blocks): done
   Writing superblocks and filesystem accounting information: done
 ```

+> **CAUTION**: Gen3 boards don't understand 64bits blocks used when filesystem
+> is formated with *64bits* feature so make sure you don't use it.

 ### Copying the built image to the SD-card